gnmearacaun/LXQt-Labwc/README.md

 ```

-#### Build the Latest Neovim
+#### A Fully Featured Neovim Starterplate

-To use the awesome [LazyVim](https://www.lazyvim.org/installation) config we need a newer version of Neovim than Trixie offers.
+To use the awesome [LazyVim](https://www.lazyvim.org/installation) config (see link for instructions) we need to build a newer version of Neovim than Trixie can offer.

 - Note `CMAKE_BUILD_TYPE=RelWithDebInfo` would make a build with Debug info. `Release` runs a bit lighter.

-- Use `git checkout nightly` if you need the very latest.
+- Use `git checkout stable` if preferred.

 ```
-sudo apt-get install ninja-build gettext cmake unzip curl build-essential ripgrep fd-find fzf wl-clipboard git clone https://github.com/neovim/neovim.git git checkout stable make CMAKE_BUILD_TYPE=Release cd build && sudo cpack -G DEB && sudo dpkg -i nvim-linux64.deb nvim -V1 -v
+sudo apt-get install ninja-build gettext cmake unzip curl build-essential ripgrep fd-find fzf wl-clipboard git clone https://github.com/neovim/neovim.git git checkout nightly make CMAKE_BUILD_TYPE=Release cd build && sudo cpack -G DEB && sudo dpkg -i nvim-linux64.deb nvim -V1 -v

 ```

-Now that Neovim is available, make it the default in your `.zshrc`
+To make it the default in your `.zshrc`

 ```
 export EDITOR="nvim"